meteorhacks/meteorhacks.github.io/_posts/pro-meteor/2013-12-03-does-meteor-scale.md

 ### Hot Code Reloading

 Meteor apps are _single-page apps_, which are long-lived in the browser.
-Single-page apps can sometimes experience conflicts between the server and client due to a version mismatch--especially when new code is pushed often, which is common in these days.
+Single-page apps can sometimes experience conflicts between the server and client due to a version mismatch--especially when new code is pushed often, which is not so rare these days.
 Fortunately, Meteor features _hot code reload_, which identifies any code changes on the server and asks the browser to reload.
 Additionally, Meteor is smart enough to preserve session information through the reload.

-Due to the default _hot code reload_ logic, a Meteor client app needs to connect(via DDP) to the same server it was loaded from.
+Due to the default _hot code reload_ logic, a Meteor client app needs to connect (via DDP) to the same server it was loaded from.

 ### Polling for Changes in MongoDB

-Meteor is all real-time, which is currently achieves by fetching and comparing documents after every database write operation.
-Also, meteor polls the database for every 10 secs.
-This is the main bottleneck when scaling Meteor, as it introduces two main issues:
+Meteor is all real-time, which it currently achieves by fetching and comparing documents after every database write operation.
+Meteor also polls the database for changes every 10 seconds.
+These are the main bottlenecks when scaling Meteor, and they introduce two main issues:

-1. The fetching and comparing logic takes a lot of CPU power and network I/O.
+1. The polling and comparing logic takes a lot of CPU power and network I/O.
 2. After a write operation, there is no way to propagate changes to other Meteor instances in real-time.
-Changes will only be noticed in the next time Meteor polls (~10 seconds).
+Changes will only be noticed the next time Meteor polls (~10 seconds).

 See how Meteor identifies database changes with polling:
 ![Real-time Changes with MongoDB Polling](https://i.cloudup.com/NUonhQFdUh.png)

-## How We Can Solve Meteor Scaling Issues
+## How We Can Solve Meteor’s Scaling Issues

 There is nothing which cannot be solved.
 Continue reading to learn how to solve the above-mentioned issues with Meteor, and some other common scaling issues.
 The next few articles will discuss the full implementation of these solutions.